whot/libevdev/README.md

 git://git.freedesktop.org/git/libevdev
 http://cgit.freedesktop.org/libevdev/

-**libevdev is currently in early stages of development.
-Use at your own risk**

 The eventual goal is that libevdev wraps all ioctls available to evdev devices, thus making direct access unnecessary.